raysmith619/resource_lib/README.md

 # Turtle Braille
 #### Added to resource_lib because we thought it might become part of our basic general support
-We attempt to provide simple support for the novice blind programmer.
-What is provided is a simple subset of the python turtle command set.
-Our programming approach is to accept these turtle commands, passing them unmodified to turtle, but additionally producing the following:
-* A text printout which, if directed to a brailler will produce a physical display similar to the braille window.
+We attempt to enable blind individuals to "visualize" simple graphics produced by Python's turtle module.
+Our approach is to capture program control at the execution end and then scan the tkinter Canvas which is created.
+In addition to turtle's standard graphics window, the following additions are created:
+* A "text picture" suitable for a low resolution physical display.
-  * The "text picture" is also placed in the window clipboard to aid in placing the picture in the embosser program
+This "text picture" is also placed in the Window clipboard to aid in placing the picture in the embosser program
-* A braille window which displays the expected braille - lower resolution(e.g. 40 x 25 braille cell) rendition of the turtle display
+* A audio-draw-window which displays the expected braille - lower resolution(e.g. 40 x 25 braille cell) rendition of the turtle display
-  * The braille window supports keyboard cursor movements plus audio feedback describing the current cursor position.
-  * The audio feedback can be in spoken text or audio tones to speed the figure contents.
+* The audio-draw-window supports many keyboard window positioning options, which give audio feedback of the current cursor position.
+The audio feedback user controlled - spoken text or audio tones.
+* The audio-draw-window supports the production of additional windows presenting magnifications of window selections.

-## Changes to the text picture
+## Notable text picture modifications
 These changes were the results of experiences with and comments from some 8th grade students at the Perkins School for the Blind.

 - Non-trailing blanks are replaced with "," characters so as not to be compressed by the braille producing software.
 The ","